 2. USE THE DRYING FUNCTION OF THE BIDET.

-Some bidet models come with an inbuilt dryer function.
+Some bidet attachment models come with an inbuilt dryer function.
 It is much faster than air drying, and it means you will not use tissue paper.
 It is a luxurious experience and adds further convenience to the whole experience.
 Unfortunately, it is limited to electric bidet models and the dryer's features, depending on the cost of the bidet.
-High-end models give you the option of controlling the air temperature, which speeds up the whole process.
+High-end models give you the option of controlling the water temperature temperature, which speeds up the whole process.

 3. USE TOILET PAPER